HerrRiebmann/Caravan_Leveler/README.md

 ## Compatibility
 Tested on iOS and Android 4.4.3, 8 and 10.

+(*And all estabished none-mobile Browsers, like Firefox, Edge or Chrome*)

 ### Disclamer
 The ADXL345 is **not** a proper device to show exact degrees!
 It´s an accelerometer, which goal was to measure movements by gravitation.
 So all results are just approximation.